cnuonline/cnuonline.github.io/_posts/2017-06-01-how-orchestration-services-and-microservices-composition-solves-customer-experience-problems.md

 A mix of Orchestration service and micro service will improve the overall efficiencies & reduces the cost of scaling.
 You will still have internal network congestion, but it is very negligible when compared with web server & browser congestion.

+>For any suggestions and opinions , you can reach me through [LinkedIn profile](https://www.linkedin.com/in/srinivasulukcloudcomputing/)